 - Distribution of positions and resources within the department based on the principles of distribution established with the departmental council

-- Responsibility for ensuring that the officers, committees and institutions of the faculty perform their duties and that the members and staff of the faculty fulfill their obligations
+- Responsibility for ensuring that the officers, committees and institutions of the department perform their duties and that the members and staff of the department fulfill their obligations

-- Verification of the legal correctness of decisions within the faculty and preparation of drafts for study and examination regulations
+- Verification of the legal correctness of decisions within the department and preparation of drafts for study and examination regulations

 The Student Council is composed of all students of a study program.
 Mostly, however, the term Fachschaft is used to describe the active Fachschaft, the Fachschaftsrat of the respective study program.
 Here, the students elected by the Fachschaftsvollversammlung (FVV) represent the respective Fachschaft.

 The tasks of the student representatives are manifold.

 On the one hand, the student councils stand up for their fellow students in the committees at the university, such as the student council conference, the department council, appointment committees, etc. On the other hand, they function as a link between students and the university.

 On the other hand, they function as a link between the students and the departments.

 They can be the point of contact for complaints about examination and teaching conditions and can advise and support students with problems, e.g. in examination matters.

 The student councils provide information to their students and make it easier for first-year students to start their studies.